Unpacking “Saudade”: Teach Kids the Most Unique Word in Portuguese

 Why “Saudade” Is More Than Just a Word

-Some words are hard to translate—and that’s what makes them magical.
+Some words are hard to translate, and that’s what makes them magical.
 “Saudade” is one of the most beloved and emotional words in Portuguese.
 It describes the deep feeling of missing someone or something, and it helps children explore emotions in a language-rich way.
+Portuguese is full of these moments where feeling and language meet, and the best way for kids to discover them is through both heartfelt vocabulary and real-world experiences.
+This guide explores both: the quiet emotion of saudade and the lively, hands-on Portuguese of riding a Lisbon tram.

 What “Saudade” Means for Kids